New York Harbor - Pre World War II

 The Port of New York: An Overview of the Operations and Problems (1921)

-From a paper read before the New York Chapter, American Society of Civil Engineers, by B. F. Cresson, Jr. Consulting Engineer to the New York, New Jersey Port & Harbor Development Commission.
+This is from a paper read before the New York Chapter, American Society of Civil Engineers, by B. F. Cresson, Jr., Consulting Engineer to the New York, New Jersey Port & Harbor Development Commission.

-MANY phases of the New York port problem have been under public discussion almost since the port attained its pre-eminence.
-The geographical conditions which themselves made New York the logical gateway of this country by reason of its great expanse of waterfront, its favorable tide conditions, its deep channels and its ready access to the ocean, caused a. growth that has no parallel in history.
-New York has been an easy and cheap port through which to pass commerce and with its natural facilities has grown without the necessity of careful planning until the very volume of its business is choking it.
+Many phases of the New York port problem have been under public discussion since the port attained its pre-eminence.
+The geographical conditions made New York the logical gateway of this country because of its great expanse of waterfront, favorable tide conditions, deep channels, and ready access to the ocean, causing growth that has no parallel in history.
+New York has been an easy and cheap port through which to pass commerce and, with its natural facilities, has grown without the necessity of careful planning until the very volume of its business is choking it.

-In more recent years this condition has begun to be appreciated and for the past decade particularly the necessity has been felt for a reorganization along administrative as well as physical lines in order that the increase in commerce flowing through the port may be properly taken care of and with its railroad lines and its steamship service brought into an economic whole.
+In recent years, this condition has begun to be appreciated.
+For the past decade, the necessity has been felt for a reorganization along administrative and physical lines so that the increase in commerce flowing through the port may be appropriately addressed and its railroad lines and steamship service brought into an economic whole.

-New York has grown to be the focal point of practically all of the transcontinental railroad lines; those not reaching it directly with their rails are connected by coastwise lines and ports.
-It is the great port of liner steamship service.
-New York is pre-eminently the World port; its hinterland is the United States; it is the banking and commercial metropolis of the New World.
+New York has become the focal point of practically all transcontinental railroad lines; coastwise lines and ports connect those not reaching it directly with their rails.
+It is an excellent port for liner steamship service.
+New York is pre-eminently the world's port; its hinterland is the United States, and it is the banking and commercial metropolis of the New World.

 Delaware, Lackawanna, and Western Railroad’s Ferry Slips, Foot West 23rd Street, New York City.